Creating or Removing Scheduled Tasks in Plesk

 - It will load a new page and ask if you really want to delete it.
 Check the Confirm Removal box and click on the OK button.

-*The user you are logging in with should have enough permissions to create a scheduled task.
-Windows Shared customers automatically have permission, and the Admin user for Windows Dedicated Servers automatically have permission.
-Additional users created by the Admin on a Windows Dedicated Server may or may not have permission to setup scheduled tasks, depending on what permissions you give them.
+The user you are logging in with should have enough permissions to create a scheduled task.
+Windows Shared customers automatically have permission, and the Admin user for Windows Dedicated Servers automatically has permission.
+Additional users created by the Admin on a Windows Dedicated Server may or may not have permission to set up scheduled tasks, depending on what permissions you give them.